-First released almost 10 years ago, Krita has always had lofty ambitions.
+First released almost 10 years ago, Krita has always had lofty ambitions as one of the best digital art software packages.
 The software was billed as an alternative to Corel's Painter, but with one major twist: it's free and open-source, in much the same way as GIMP.

 A recent push to speed up development of Krita, beginning with a successful Kickstarter campaign, has manoeuvred the software back into the spotlight.